 Located in West Himalayas, Valley of flowers is an enchanting meadow of endemic alpine flowers and diverse flora and fauna.
 With meandering waterfalls and delightful treks, this is a perfect getaway from our diligent routines.
 It’s the core zone of Nanda Devi Biosphere Reserve and animals like snow leopard, musk deer, Asiatic black deer and brown beer can be spotted.
 This place never fails to entrance the travellers with it myriad of vibrant flowers.

 The incandescent royal beauty of the Pink City, Jaipur, stands as a testimony to its cultural legacy and prestigious past.
 Reputed for its forts and camel rides, tourists from all over flock to this royal city every year to discover its breathtaking attractions.
 This city has the power to entice anyone with its architectural masterpieces like Jal Mahal and Hawa Mahal.
 Amber Palace, a UNESCO World Heritage Site, is a beautiful amalgam of Hindu and Mughal architectural styles.
 The unique combination of Indian and European styles can be witnessed at the Nahargarh Fort.
 Moreover, the Rajasthani cuisine and culture can be experienced at Chowki Dhani through puppet shows, folk dances, elephant rides, and camel rides.

 Leh, the land of monks and monasteries, and Ladakh, the capital of Buddhism in India, are the most coveted destinations amongst travel enthusiasts.
-Leh is the Mecca of backpackers as the snow-capped mountains, the azure sky, gorgeous lakes and the peace of the atmosphere, make its majestic in scope.
+The place is considered the Mecca of backpackers as the snow-capped mountains, the azure sky, gorgeous lakes and the peace of the atmosphere, make its majestic in scope.
 The numerous lakes and monasteries add to the magic of the valley.
 The Magnetic Hill, which makes you question the very existence of gravity, is a truly exciting experience.
-The jaw-dropping views at Tso Moriri Lake, and spectacular and serene Shanti Stupa on a hilltop in Chanspa, are the experiences of a lifetime.
+The jaw-dropping views at Tso Moriri Lake, and spectacular and serene Shanti Stupa on a hilltop in Changspa, are the experiences of a lifetime.